tjcrone/speclog/README.md

 SPECLOG

-This repository contains a tool for interacting with and logging data from cameras and instruments in the SpecLab.
+This repository contains a tool for interacting with and logging data from instruments in the SpecLab.

 Example usage:

   This will eventually work something like this:
-  > speclog -i ir -t 3600 outputfile.log
+  > speclog -d mb -i 5 -t 3600 outputfile.log

 Options:
- -i name         instrument to log
+ -d name         device to log
+ -i seconds      interval between log entries
- -t seconds      time to log
+ -t seconds      total time to log

 To clone this repository:
  hg clone https://bitbucket.org/tjcrone/speclab